Decentralized Identity Verification

 }

-This function would be the right place to check that only certain entities are allowed to verify identities.
-For this example we'll keep it simple and anyone can verify identities.
+This function is the appropriate place to ensure that only certain entities are allowed to verify identities.
+To keep it simple in this example, anyone can verify identities.

 package types